-For sending and receiving audio, Anthem’s receivers and processors, and Arcam’s rPlay streamer, use Play-Fi, while on the portable side a smattering of Acer’s smartphones and HP’s tablets are compatible.
+Anthem’s receivers and processors, as well as Arcam’s rPlay streamer, use Play-Fi, while on the portable side a smattering of Acer’s smartphones and HP’s tablets are compatible.

 MORE: Best music streamers

-How many products can I connect using DTS Play-Fi?
+How many products can you connect using DTS Play-Fi?